Benjaminwonder/Satelite_Fuel_Optimizer/README.md

 # Space Mission Resource Manager

 A Java-based system for optimizing satellite resources, designed for aerospace applications.
 This project demonstrates problem-solving with data structures and algorithms, inspired by LeetCode, and integrates Physics 1 principles (e.g., Δv for orbital maneuvers).
-Built to prepare for technical interviews at aerospace and tech companies like SpaceX and Tesla.

 ## Fuel Optimizer Module